samcv/PerlRakuCon2020/index.md

 ## Connect

-Meet your fellow Perl programmers. **We expect nearly 300 Perlers to attend from around Europe and the world!** This is a great opportunity to connect with the community.
+Meet your fellow Perl programmers. **We expect nearly 300 Perlers and Rakuers to attend from around Europe and the world!** This is a great opportunity to connect with the community.

 ## Save